mihai2000q/ConsiliumTempus-be/Readme.md

 The above command should list out one secret key used for the Jwt Token Generator Settings.

-To be noted that for the production environment, another key is going to be randomly written and encrypted using an official encrypting algorithm, as the dotnet user-secrets feature is used ONLY for development.
+To be noted that for the production environment, you have to provide your own key inside the `appsettings.json`, as the dotnet user-secrets feature is used only and only for development.

 ### Docker Containers